semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ## Full scan

 A full scan scans the entire codebase or git repository in its current state.
 It is typically performed on trunk or mainline branches, such as `master`.
-Semgrep, Inc. recommends scanning on a recurring basis, such as daily or weekly.
+Semgrep, Inc. recommends performing full scans on a recurring basis, such as daily or weekly.

 ## Policy